 All members of the Society are eligible (and indeed encouraged) to submit names of potential speakers, bearing in mind the Criteria for Selection of Speakers (below).

-Suggestions should be sent to George Rawlinson, our Administrator, in the first instance, and may be submitted at any time throughout the session, by email or by post
+Suggestions should be sent using the online form below or the form can be downloaded and sent to George Rawlinson, our Administrator.
+Suggestions may be submitted at any time throughout the session.

 By e-mail: firstname.lastname@example.org